COMMON WEEDS

 An effective way to control small infestations of Paspalum is by pulling individual plants by hand and repairing these areas with desirable grass seed varieties or sod.
 If the infestation is larger, other forms of control may be necessary.

-A thick, healthy, well-maintained lawn is always the best line of defense.
+A thick, healthy, well-maintained lawn is always the best line of defence.
 This can be achieved through beneficial cultural practices, which include:

 • Core Aeration: Aerating your lawn can improve soil drainage and help reduce the likelihood of lawn diseases.
 This will also alleviate soil compaction and allow water and nutrients to penetrate deeper into the soil.